-- Shares can be used to allocate to a resource pool a proportion of a network link's bandwidth equivalent to the ratio of its shares to the total shares.
-If a resource pool doesn't use its full allocation, the unused bandwidth is available for use by other resource pools. - Limits can be used to set a resource pool's maximum bandwidth utilization (in Mbps) per physical NIC through a specific virtual distributed switch (vDS).
-These limits are enforced even if a vDS is not saturated, potentially limiting a resource pool's bandwidth while simultaneously leaving some bandwidth unused.
-On the other hand, if a resource pool's bandwidth utilization is less than its limit, the unused bandwidth is available to other resource pools.
+- Bandwidth reservation can be used to guarantee a minimum bandwidth (in Mb/s) to a resource pool or virtual machine.
+The total bandwidth reservations are limited to 75% of the capacity of the underlying physical adapter.
+If a resource pool or virtual machine doesn't use its full reservation, the unused bandwidth is available to other bandwidth consumers using the same physical NIC. - Limits can be used to set a resource pool or virtual machine's maximum bandwidth utilization (in Mb/s or Gb/s) per physical NIC through a specific virtual distributed switch (vDS).
+These limits are enforced even if a vDS is not saturated, potentially limiting a consumer's bandwidth while simultaneously leaving some bandwidth unused.
+On the other hand, if a consumer's bandwidth utilization is less than its limit, the unused bandwidth is available to other bandwidth consumers using the same physical NIC.